Who we are

 Wendy is an experienced bookkeeper who has been employed in diverse fields of work over her working life.
 She is also a proud mother of her adult children and nanny to her young grandson.
 She considers herself very fortunate.

-Nicola Innes
+ABOUTNicola Innes

-Learning and Development Project Manager
+Learning Projects Manager

 Nicola has over 20 years of experience in community services, specialising in community learning and development with adult and young adult learners.
 Her experience includes adult literacy volunteering in Scotland; coordinating pre-accredited and accredited programs; mapping VET resources; and teaching Youth Work and Community Services.
 Nicola has held senior management roles, holds a Master’s in Applied Research, and is currently undertaking a PhD on youth transitions after work-integrated social enterprise.
 Nicola’s work is grounded in inclusion and empowerment, with a strong commitment to lifelong learning as central to belonging and connectedness.